JetBrains-Research/KEEPs/KEEP.md

    > It may complicate something, while have no real use-cases.
    > We may introduce it when common unions will be introduced.
    >
+   > TODO: inspect stdlib and look for use-cases.
+   >
    > TODO: discuss: "as E1 is inferred before any call of this function" is it true?

 More precisely: